llchrisll/ROTPDocs/docs/addons/index.md

 ## [Navigation Legacy](https://github.com/llchrisll/ROenglishRE/tree/master/Addons/Navigation%20Legacy)
 As of commit [3rd April 2022](https://github.com/llchrisll/ROenglishRE/commit/4b8cc693b6491bc9edea70b7622364ba0750acf0) I moved the previous Navigation files into `Addons/Navigation Legacy`.
-Because this commit removes them of the Renewal folder and introduces an modified `navi_f_krpri.lub` and `navi_f_krsak.lub` in combination of an extra file: `System/Navi_Data_EN.lub`
+Because this commit removes them of the Renewal folder and introduces an modified `navi_f_krpri.lub` and `navi_f_krsak.lub` in combination of an extra file: `SystemEN/Navi_Data.lub`
 This file contains the korean text and the translated counterpart for it.

 The result of the whole process is that I can skip then tiring process of syncing the ID's kRO uses for their navigation, which mostly changes with each update they do regarding it and only focus on translating the words.
 But that also means that the client also reads the kRO files instead, which might not match the emulator content.

 For this reason I moved the previous navigation files into `Addons/Navigation Legacy` folder.
 Just place those files in the `data/luafiles514/lua files/navigation/` folder again and you have the previous setup.
-But still use the new Navi_Data_EN.lub as well.
+But still use the new `SystemEN/Navi_Data.lub` as well.

 ## [Signboard Legacy](https://github.com/llchrisll/ROenglishRE/tree/master/Addons/Signboard%20Legacy)
-As I removed the `signboard.lub` file from the project with [8th April 2022](https://github.com/llchrisll/ROenglishRE/commit/e85d3883a7822308008bcbef3877d5ab25fff21f) and implemented the `System/Sign_Data_EN.lub` as well as the edited `signboard_f.lub` file, I decided recently ([22 March 2023](https://github.com/llchrisll/ROenglishRE/commit/6e08f70384572d64af25eea6176ca4a69999cf05)) to re-upload the old `signboardlist.lub` seperatly as well.
+As I removed the `signboard.lub` file from the project with [8th April 2022](https://github.com/llchrisll/ROenglishRE/commit/e85d3883a7822308008bcbef3877d5ab25fff21f) and implemented the `SystemEN/Sign_Data.lub` as well as the edited `signboard_f.lub` file, I decided recently ([22 March 2023](https://github.com/llchrisll/ROenglishRE/commit/6e08f70384572d64af25eea6176ca4a69999cf05)) to re-upload the old `signboardlist.lub` seperatly as well.

 ## [Revised Pre-Renewal Skill Info](https://github.com/llchrisll/ROenglishRE/tree/master/Addons/Revised%20Pre-Re%20SkillInfoz)
 This skilldescript.lub contains revised skill descriptions for pre-renewal,